Digressive/Remove-MS-Store-Apps/README.md

 Get-AppxPackage | Select Name
 ```

-To get a list of all the apps currently provisioned, use this following PowerShell command:
+To get a list of all the apps, use this command in an elevated PowerShell session:

 Note: Provisioned apps are the UWP apps that will be installed for all new users when they first log on.